 ← return to practice.dsc10.com

-The problems in this worksheet are taken from past exams.
-Work on
+These problems are taken from past quizzes and exams.
+Work on them

-them on paper, since the exams you take in this course
+on paper, since the quizzes and exams you take in this

 after all discussion sections have concluded.
 You don’t need to submit